voitaraujo/nvim-config/README.md

 ## Installation

-> first of all, make sure you have the latest neovim version installed.
+> first of all, make sure you have the latest version of neovim and git installed.

 - If you're already using neovim, it is a good idea to make a backup of your current configuration.